themancalledzac/Code_Refactor_01/README.md

 ## HTML Changes

 ```
-1. img alt tags for all images on page for accessibility.
+1. Img alt tags for all images on page for accessibility.
+2.
 ```

 ## CSS Changes